UCPH-SCARB/UCPH-SCARB.github.io/_pages/profiles.md

 ---
 layout: profiles
-permalink: /team/
+permalink: /supervisors/
-title: Team
+title: Supervisors
 description:
 nav: true
-nav_order: 3
+nav_order: 1

 profiles:
   # if you want to include more than one profile, just replicate the following block